Old Iron Things

 One of the few really old iron artifacts but now reduced to rust.
 It is not known if there is still some iron inside the blade.

-article for a long story).
-It is supposed to contain (one of the many) true
+(read the Wikipedia article for a long story).
+It is supposed to contain (one of the many)

-nails from the cross and plays a major
+true nails from the cross and plays a major role in

 Robert Feather, an English metallurgist and technical engineering writer, tested the lance in January 2003.
 He was allowed to remove the delicate bands of gold and silver that hold it together.
 In the opinion of Feather and other academic experts, the likeliest date of the spearhead is the 7th century A.D. only slightly earlier than the Museum's own estimate.
 However, Dr. Feather stated in the same documentary that the iron pin hammered into the blade and set off by tiny brass crosses is "consistent" in length and shape with a 1st century A.D.
 Roman nail".